Board

 CEO

-During down time, she enjoys anything that connects her to the here and now, including hiking, knitting and being in the ocean.
+During her downtime, Rachael enjoys anything that connects her to the present moment, including hiking, knitting, and being in the ocean.

 Chris Thompson-Lang